tails should not include binary blobs by default

 It looks like proprietary binary firmware blobs are included by default:

 Explanation: src:firmware-nonfree Package: firmware-linux firmware-linux-nonfree firmware-amd-graphics firmware-atheros firmware-brcm80211 firmware-intel-sound firmware-ipw2x00 firmware-iwlwifi firmware-libertas firmwa\ re-misc-nonfree firmware-realtek firmware-ti-connectivity Pin: release o=Debian,n=sid Pin-Priority: 999

 #1 Updated by intrigeri almost 2 years ago

 This is on purpose, and documented there:

 - https://tails.boum.org/doc/about/license/ (linked from our homepage)

-#2 Updated by dachary over 1 year ago
+#2 Updated by dachary almost 2 years ago

 Thanks for the links.
 It should be prominently advertised, don't you think ?
 I mean that these binary blobs are a security hazard.
 How much privacy can I really expect when the firmware of the network chip of my computer is running within tails ?
 Maybe it's already been covered and I'd be grateful if you could direct me to the relevant page.

 #4 Updated by intrigeri almost 2 years ago